awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    + **s3ImportPath** – The Amazon Simple Storage Service data repository that you want to copy data from to the persistent volume\.
 Specify the `fsx-csi` bucket that you created in step 1\.
    + **s3ExportPath** – The Amazon S3 data repository that you want to export new or modified files to\.
 Specify the `fsx-csi/export` folder that you created in step 1\.
 **Note**
-The Amazon S3 bucket for `s3ImportPath` and `s3ExportPath` must be same, otherwise the driver cannot create the Amazon FSx for Lustre file system\.
+The Amazon S3 bucket for `s3ImportPath` and `s3ExportPath` must be the same, otherwise the driver cannot create the Amazon FSx for Lustre file system\.
 The `s3ImportPath` can stand alone\.
 A random path will be created automatically like `s3://ml-training-data-000/FSxLustre20190308T012310Z`\.
 The `s3ExportPath` cannot be used without specifying a value for `S3ImportPath`\.

-1. Create the `storageclass` with the following command\.
+1. Create the `storageclass`\.

    ```
    kubectl apply -f storageclass.yaml